frabjous/open-guide-editor/doc/installation.md

 3. You will need to have installed the programs used in the installation process, which include [git](https://git-scm.com/) and [npm](https://www.npmjs.com/), but there's a good chance that you'll have these installed already.

-4. You will need to be able to run a [PHP](https://www.php.net/)-capable webserver.
+4. You will need to be able to run a [PHP](https://www.php.net/)-capable web-server.
 For personal use, the [php testing server](https://www.php.net/manual/en/features.commandline.webserver.php) may suffice.
 It may work with earlier versions, but I recommend using PHP version 8.x or above.

    For example, on an [Arch](https://archlinux.org)-based distribution, you can get all you need for the past few steps with: